CodeBusters-HCL/Bug-Project/README.md

 <h2>(OPTIONAL Configuration)</h2>

-A) install postgresql, pgadmin4<br>
+1. install postgresql, pgadmin4<br>
-B) run pgadmin4<br>
+2. run pgadmin4<br>
-C) create a database or use the default one<br>
+3. create a database or use the default one<br>
-D) goto big/settings.py in the project folder and edit the DATABASES dictionary to below settings<br>
+4. goto big/settings.py in the project folder and edit the DATABASES dictionary to below settings<br>
 <pre>
     DATABASES = {
       'default': {